gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 following endpoints for getting Statements:

-- :ref:`statements/from_agents <from-agents>`, getting Statements by agents, using various ids or names, by statement type (e.g. Phosphorylation), or
+- :ref:`statements/from_agents <from-agents>`, getting Statements by agents, using various ids or names, by statement type (e.g. Phosphorylation)
 - :ref:`statements/from_hash <from-hash>` and
-  :ref:`statements/from_hashes <from-hashes>`, getting Statements by Statement hash, either singly or in batches, and
+  :ref:`statements/from_hashes <from-hashes>`, getting Statements by Statement hash, either singly or in batches
-- :ref:`statements/from_papers <from-papers>`, getting Statements using the paper ids from which they were extracted, and
+- :ref:`statements/from_papers <from-papers>`, getting Statements using the paper ids from which they were extracted

-- :ref:`curation endpoint <curation>` you can also curate Statements, helping us improve the quality and accuracy of our content.
+The API also supports curating Statements via the :ref:`curation endpoint <curation>`, helping us improve the quality and accuracy of our content.

 You will optionally need the following information to access a running web service: